Pages

 Spent the night in Los Alamos (the town, not the military base).

-On Day 2 my main adventure was Chaco Culture National Park, but that’s within the Navajo Nation which I will describe as part of my separate Navajo, Hopi & Zuni Nations post.
-Camped that night at El Malpais (“The Badlands”) National Monument before taking a tour of its wonders the next morning, Day 3 of my tour of New Mexico.
+That night I camped that night at El Malpais (“The Badlands”) National Monument before taking a tour of its wonders the next morning, Day 3 of my tour of New Mexico.
 That morning I also stopped at Bandera Ice Caves & Volcano, a private attraction that’s really worth the stop, and El Morro (“The Headwaters”) National Monument which has petroglyphs, a pueblo & kiva, and the graffiti of early Spanish explorers.

 Previous visit: October 2021